Christopher-Karvelis/SCCs-in-the-fault-tolerant-model/README.md

 In this project we construct a k-FTRS with respect to edge failures only.
 Vertex failures can be handled by simply splitting a vertex v into an edge (vin, vout), where the incoming and outgoing edges of v are respectively directed into vin and directed out of vout.

+**For more information about the theory behind this algorithm please read these pappers!**

 ## Tarjan's Algorithn for SCCs
 Tarjanm's algorithm is based on simple DFS traversal of the graph hence the <img src="https://latex.codecogs.com/png.image?\dpi{110}&space;\bg_white&space;\inline&space;O(km&space;&plus;&space;n)" title="\bg_white \inline O(m + n)" /> time.